pivot-access-ltd/bma-offline-docs/cpm/how-to-manage-machines.md

 - `$POWER_ADDRESS/$POWER_PASSWORD`: In the case of a KVM, these are the only parameters that need to be entered.
 See [Power types](https://maas.io/docs/api#power-types) in the API reference for details on the available power types and the relevant parameters for each type. rad-end

-** how to add machines via a chassis rad-begin /snap/3.0/ui /deb/3.0/ui /snap/2.9/ui /deb/2.9/ui
+rad-begin /snap/3.0/ui /deb/3.0/ui /snap/2.9/ui /deb/2.9/ui
 <a href="#heading--how-to-add-machines-via-a-chassis"><h3 id="heading--how-to-add-machines-via-a-chassis">How to add machines via a chassis</h3></a>